RL

 Inference

 The inference service in its simplest form is a standard OpenAI-compatible server with a vLLM backend.
-The API specification is extended with two custom endpoints to enable updating the server with the latest policy:update_weights is used to reload model weights from a HF-compatible checkpoint on disk, and reload_weights is used to reset the weights to the base model in between experiments.
+The API specification is extended with a customupdate_weights endpoint to reload model weights from a HF-compatible checkpoint on disk.
 Otherwise, we rely on vLLM’s optimized kernels, parallelism strategies, and scheduling for fast rollout generation.
 Given the disaggregated nature of the service architecture, it can be directly extended to include multiple engines with a shared request pool, allowing operation across multiple clusters and straightforward integration of alternative inference engines (e.g. SGLang, Tokasaurus).
 We also heavily rely on native data parallelism in vLLM (also available in SGLang) for orchestrating the fleet of nodes dedicated to inference.

 RL